 The road ends in a long straight section leading to the junction of NC70 for a distance of more than 12 miles.
 If you have been riding the BRP for a while, NC70 is a good place to find a gas station.

 Heading north from the BRP towards Micaville, this section makes a gentler descent from the mountaintop.
 While less dramatic than the southern section, it’s still a challenging ride.
-According to the Devil’s Whip website, there’s one curve posted at 15 mph north of the Mount Mitchell Golf Course where at least one fatality occurs each year.
-Along this 14-mile section, the posted speed limit ranges up to 55 mph and frequently changes to lower limits.
-It’s well worth slowing down here, as this is a busy recreation area.
-You’ll ride along the South Toe River and some places are popular river access points where people park alongside the road.
+According to the Devil’s Whip website, there’s one curve north of the Mount Mitchell Golf Course where at least one fatality occurs each year, so ride with extra caution.